Medial and Lateral Collateral Ligament Injuries: Causes, Symptoms, and Treatment

 Diagnosis typically involves a physical examination where a healthcare provider assesses the knee for stability, tenderness, and swelling.
 Imaging tests such as X-rays or MRI scans may be ordered to confirm the diagnosis and rule out other injuries.

-Non-Surgical Treatment for MCL and LCL Injuries
+Treatment Options for MCL and LCL Injuries

 For both MCL and LCL injuries, initial treatment often follows the RICE protocol: